King Salman Bin Abdulaziz Royal Natural Reserve

-King Salman Bin Abdulaziz Royal Natural Reserve is located in the north of Saudi Arabia.
-It is the largest reserve in the kingdom with 130,700 square km area.
+The King Salman Bin Abdulaziz Royal Natural Reserve is a nature reserve located in the north of Saudi Arabia.
+It is the largest reserve in the kingdom at 130,700 km2.
 Within its borders are three protected areas: Al-Khanfa, Al-Tubaiq, and Hurra Al-Hurra.
 A royal decree was issued in June 2018 to include all three areas under the King Salman bin Abdulaziz Royal Reserve, headed by Prince Abdulaziz Bin Saud Bin Nayef Bin Abdulaziz Al Saud.

-The reserve is distinguished by its pristine nature, clean air, geographical and heritage diversity, and rare antiquities, some of which date back to 8000 BC, such as the area of Jubbah and Kilwa.
+The reserve includes rare antiquities, some of which date back to 8000 BC, such as the areas of Jubbah and Kilwa.

 On November 22, 2022 King Salman Bin Abdulaziz Royal Reserve was officially added to the World Database on Protected Areas (WDPA).

 King Salman Royal Natural Reserve Development Authority

 King Salman Bin Abdulaziz Royal Reserve Development Authority was established by Cabinet Resolution No. (437) on February 25, 2020, which includes approval of the organizational arrangements of the Royal Reserves Council and the Royal Reserves Development Authority.
 In addition to the inclusion of the three protected areas (Al-Khanfa, Al-Tubaiq and Hurra Al-Hurra) and the areas between and adjacent to them into a royal reserve (King Salman Bin Abdulaziz Royal Reserve), whose board of directors is chaired by Prince Abdulaziz Bin Saud Bin Nayef Bin Abdulaziz.